 Most gun cleaning kits are designed for bolt action rifles, shotguns, and pistols.
 Those types of guns are far easier to clean than an AR, and only require basic tools.

-On an AR, on the other hand, there are tons of nooks and crannies that need to be cleaned.
-In order to reach these areas, you need brushes, picks, and other tools that won’t come in a standard kit.
-By using the correct kit, you ensure that your rifle is as clean and well-maintained as possible.
+However, on an AR, there are tons of nooks and crannies that need to be cleaned.
+To reach these areas, I need brushes, picks, and other tools that won’t come in a standard kit.
+By using the correct kit, I ensure that my rifle is as clean and well-maintained as possible.

 What Comes in an AR-15 Cleaning Kit?

 Every AR-15 cleaning kit is unique, and has its own set of tools.
-That said, there are some basics you should always be looking for.
+That said, there are some basics I always look for.
 These include:

 Gun Cleaning Rod and Adapters

 A gun cleaning rod is a multi-part threaded rod that’s designed to go down your barrel.
-Your bore brush can attach to the end for cleaning your barrel.
+I attach the bore brush to the end for cleaning my barrel.
 The kit should also include adapters for the cleaning rod, so you can attach cotton pads.

 Bore Brush